album-app/album-workshop/src/pages/01_intro.md

 ![solution distribution](https://gitlab.com/album-app/album-workshop/-/raw/main/static/album-schema.png)

 Here is what you need to take away from that:
-- the collection gathers all catalogs and their solutions
+- the collection gathers all catalogs and their solutions at one place
-- catalogs hold solutions and are git repositories that can exist on github/gitlab or anywhere on a drive
+- catalogs hold solutions and are git repositories that can exist on github/gitlab or anywhere on a (network)-drive
 - each solution has its own environment (or inherits its environment from another solution)